© InfoWe rely on fundraising to support our work in the UK and overseas.

 Why do you call your supporters?

-From time to time, our supporters, as well as people who have supported us in the past, may receive a phone call from the British Red Cross, or an organisation working on our behalf.
+From time to time, our supporters, as well as people who have supported us in the past, may receive a phone call from the British Red Cross (if they have given permission for us to do so), or an organisation working on our behalf.
 We do this to thank our supporters, as well as to keep them updated about our work and the ways they can help further.

 Most importantly, calling our supporters gives us an opportunity to speak to them in person, to tell them how important their contribution is and how very thankful we are to have them on board.